-This all makes Girona easy and less stressful to get to than a cycling winter training camp in the Balearics or Canary Islands.
+This all makes Girona easy and less stressful to get to than a cycling training camp in the Balearics or Canary Islands.

 Good access to cycling services year around

 Because Girona province is so popular with cyclists, it offers a huge range of options for bike shops, bike hire, mechanics, coaches, sports injury treatments and other facilities required for a good cycling camp.
-You simply can’t assume these things are available on the Spanish islands where there is less demand for such services and where businesses often shut up shop outside high season.
+You simply can’t assume these things are available on the Spanish islands where there is less demand for such services and where businesses often shut up shop outside of high cycling season.

 Finally, you’ll find fresh, natural, varied produce, which makes for great and healthy cuisine.